Atlanta shootings put focus on year of heightened violence against Asian communities in the West

 For months, Twitter users around the world have been using the hashtag #StopAsianHate to share experiences of racism and call for an end to discrimination.
 Following Tuesday’s shooting, social media sites once again flooded with reaction from the United States and around the world.

-Stop AAPI Hate, which tracks attacks on Asian Americans and Pacific Islanders, has documented a marked rise over the past year in anti-Asian racist incidents.
+Stop AAPI Hate, which tracks attacks on Asian Americans and Pacific Islanders, has documented a marked rise over the past year in anti-Asian incidents.
 Asian women have disproportionately borne the brunt of abuse.

 Asian Americans in Atlanta stunned by shootings as advocates demand action: ‘Everyone has heard enough words’